ocastilloreyes/petgem/doc/source/Manual.rst

 * ``conductivityModel.dat``: floating point values giving the conductivity to which the n-th tetrahedral element belongs.
 The dimensions of ``conductivityModel.dat`` are given by (number-of-elements, 1)

 * ``receivers.dat``: floating point values giving the X, Y and Z coordinates of the receivers.
 Additionally, this file includes information about the tetrahedral element that contains the n-th receiver, namely, its X, Y and Z coordinates of the four nodes, its list of the node number and its list of DOFs.
-The dimensions of ``receivers.dat`` are given by (number-of-receivers, 25) for :math:`p=1`, by (number-of-receivers, 39) for :math:`p=2`, and by (number-of-receivers, 64) for :math:`p=3`.

 * ``nnz.dat``: list containing the number of nonzeros in the various matrix rows, namely, the sparsity pattern.
 According to the `PETSc <http://www.mcs.anl.gov/petsc/>`__ documentation, using the ``nnz.dat`` list to preallocate memory is especially important for efficient matrix assembly if the number of nonzeros varies considerably among the rows.
 The dimensions of ``nnz.dat`` are given by (number-of-DOFs, 1)

-For each ``*.dat`` output file, the ``run_preprocessing.py`` script will generate ``*.info`` files which are `PETSc <http://www.mcs.anl.gov/petsc/>`__ control information.
+For each ``*.dat`` output file, the ``kernel.py`` script will generate ``*.info`` files which are `PETSc <http://www.mcs.anl.gov/petsc/>`__ control information.